 Once you have defined your products, you can generate license keys for each product.
 There are 2 types of license keys: permanent, and evaluation/subscription keys.
 Evaluation/Subscription keys can specify the duration of the license, an expiry date or both.

-Prior to creating license keys with QLM Professional, you need to setup the QLM web service and a database that will host the license keys.
-For instructions on installing the QLM web service and the database, refer to the Help.
-For evaluation purposes, Soraco provides you with a demo web service and a database.
-The only restriction of our demo web service is that you cannot publish your products to the web service; you can only work with the default product Demo.
-Additionally, note that the database content on the demo web service is regularly reset.
+Prior to creating license keys with QLM Professional, you need to setup the QLM License Server and a database that will host the license keys.
+For instructions on installing the QLM License Server and the database, refer to the Help.
+For evaluation purposes, Soraco provides you with a Demo License Server and a database.
+The only restriction of our Demo License Server is that you cannot publish your products to the License Server; you can only work with the default product Demo.
+Additionally, note that the database content on the Demo License Server is regularly reset.

 To generate license keys with QLM Professional, click on the Manage Keys tab, then click on the Create button.
 Select a Product, the number of keys to generate, the type of keys to generate and then click on the OK button.
 QLM stores the generated keys in a database.

 The simplest way to integrate QLM Pro to your application, is to use the QLM .NET Activation User Control or the QLM License Wizard standalone application.

 The QLM .NET Activation User Control provides a ready-to-go license activation form.
 If your application is developed in .NET WinForm or WPF, check out this tutorial for a step by step instruction on how to integrate using the QLM .NET Control.